Conceptual Biology & Medicine

 > Leonardo BICH (Now Ramon y Cajal senior researcher at the University of the Basque Country, Spain)

-> Katarzyna HOOKS (Now Postdoctoral researcher in Bordeaux)
+> Katarzyna HOOKS (Now Postdoctoral researcher)

 > Maureen O’MALLEY (Now Senior researcher at the University of Sydney)